CNSJ Festival 2023 – Dates will be announced soon!

 In 2019, the Curaçao North Sea Jazz Festival upped the ante with its latest edition where legendary jazz cats meet Latin, soul and Caribbean performing acts during an unrivaled three-day musical spectacle.
 Everyone attending could check out their favorite artist and move freely from stage to stage.
 The atmosphere was filled with excitement as locals and tourists, who traveled from South America, Europe, U.S.A, Canada and other regions, flocked to the beachside venue.
-Lets look back on a successful and energetic 2019 Curaçao North Sea Jazz Festival and look forward to more festivals on Curaçao again soon!
+Lets look back at a successful 2019 Curaçao North Sea Jazz Festival!

 Day 1 August 29th – 2019